stepan-0x28/Demo-web-API-on-FastAPI-with-Swagger/README.md

-# Demo Web API with Swagger
+# Demo web API with Swagger
 Demonstration of working with FastAPI and SQLAlchemy (asynchronously), as well as with Pydantic and other libraries